supermaxiste/EnvironmentalStressPolyploidEvolution/downstream_analyses/README.md

  - `supplementary_material` includes all scripts and files required to obtain supplementary plots or tables.

-- 'synteny_analysis' includes all scripts and files required to obtain synteny plots.
+- `synteny_analysis` includes all scripts and files required to obtain synteny plots.